-- 1) Historical freedom as described in Chapter 1.4. does not apply to infection with BTV. - 2) A country or a zone may be considered free when infection with BTV is notifiable in the whole country and either: - a) a surveillance programme in accordance with Articles 8.3.14. to 8.3.17. has demonstrated no evidence of infection with BTV in the country or zone during the past two years; or - b) an ongoing surveillance programme has found no Culicoides for at least two years in the country or zone. - 3) A BTV free country or zone in which ongoing vector surveillance, performed in accordance with point 5 of Article 8.3.16., has found no Culicoides will not lose its free status through the introduction of vaccinated, seropositive or infective ruminants or camelids, or their semen, embryos or oocytes from infected countries or infected zones.
+- 1) Historical freedom as described in Chapter 1.4. does not apply to bluetongue. - 2) A country or a zone may be considered free from bluetongue when infection with BTV is notifiable in the entire country and either: - a) a surveillance programme in accordance with Articles 8.3.14. to 8.3.17. has demonstrated no evidence of infection with BTV in the country or zone during the past two years; or - b) an ongoing surveillance programme has found no Culicoides for at least two years in the country or zone. - 3) A country or zone free from bluetongue in which ongoing vector surveillance, performed in accordance with point 5 of Article 8.3.16., has found no Culicoides will not lose its free status through the introduction of vaccinated, seropositive or infective ruminants or camelids, or their semen or embryos from infected countries or infected zones.

-- 4) A BTV free country or zone in which surveillance has found evidence that Culicoides are present will not lose its free status through the introduction of seropositive or vaccinated ruminants or camelids, or semen, embryos or oocytes from infected countries or infected zones, provided: - an ongoing surveillance programme focused on BTV transmission and a consideration of the epidemiology of infection with BTV, in accordance with Articles 8.3.14. to 8.3.17. and Chapter 4.3., has demonstrated no evidence of BTV transmission in the country or zone; or - b) the ruminants or camelids, their semen, embryos and oocytes were introduced in accordance with this chapter. - 5) A BTV free country or zone adjacent to an infected country or infected zone should include a zone in which surveillance is conducted in accordance with Articles 8.3.14, to 8.3.17.
+- 4) A country or zone free from bluetongue in which surveillance has found evidence that Culicoides are present will not lose its free status through the introduction of seropositive or vaccinated ruminants or camelids, or semen or embryos from infected countries or infected zones, provided: - an ongoing surveillance programme focused on transmission of BTV and a consideration of the epidemiology of infection with BTV, in accordance with Articles 8.3.14. to 8.3.17. and Chapter 4.3., has demonstrated no evidence of transmission of BTV in the country or zone; or - b) the ruminants or camelids, their semen and embryos were introduced in accordance with this chapter. - 5) A country or zone free from bluetongue adjacent to an infected country or infected zone should include a zone in which surveillance is conducted in accordance with Articles 8.3.14. to 8.3.17.